Lead-gen ebook for EcoVadis

 Page 6 of the ebook.
 This is the first page of the main section, covering step 1 of the framework: data-driven supplier prioritisation.
 This page uses third-party stats to powerfully show the need for this approach and scannable bullet points.
 On the right, we have box-outs to promote relevant tools provided by EcoVadis.

 Page 11 of the ebook.
 Towards the end, after the 3-step framework, this page introduces the Carbon Action Manager and explains how it helps implement the framework.
 Key features are highlighted in a scannable way, with benefit-focused copy under each subheading.
-After the main content of the ebook has provided value for free and built trust, this section points to their product as the natural next step.
+After the main content of the ebook has provided value for free and built trust, this section positions their product as the natural next step.

 Page 15 of the ebook.
 This final page (before the back cover) is a more direct call to action for Carbon Action Manager.
 On the left, the headline focuses on the main benefit (“quickly understand your suppliers’ carbon performance and engage them at scale'“) and the body copy shares more benefits.
 These benefits are directly mapped to the stages of the action framework, which makes Carbon Action Manager feel like the obvious next step in implementing what readers have learned.
 On the right are two call to actions with hyperlinks, driving readers to take the next step in the customer journey.
 (If I did this again, I would recommend having just one call to action, or one that is visually more prominent than the other.)